 The way you design your incentive pay program can make a big difference to multiple pieces of your business, so it shouldn’t be an afterthought.
-Organizations are using variable pay programs to help them compete for talent, to combat turnover, and motivate all employees to higher levels of performance.
+Organizations are using incentive pay programs to help them compete for talent, to combat turnover, and motivate all employees to higher levels of performance.
 But when you get it wrong, you might be wasting your compensation dollars and driving your employees towards undesirable behavior that hurts the long-term success of your organization.

 Consider the needs of your organization, your organizational culture, your business goals and objectives, and the makeup of your workforce.
 As we go through each of these five tips, think about how your organization’s unique circumstances can point to the right way of designing the plan you need.